Skip to content

 run["dataset/train"].track_files("./datasets/train/images")

-To log a single file or object, like a sample of data or confusion matrix figure, use the upload() method:
+To log a single file or object, like a sample of data or confusion matrix figure, simply assign the object to a field name of your choice.

 run["data_sample"].upload("sample_data.csv")